 Satisfactory academic progress standards for financial aid recipients

 Satisfactory academic progress (SAP) is used to define successful completion of coursework to maintain eligibility for student financial aid.
+All students receiving financial aid (Federal, State, or University aid) are required to meet SAP standards to continue receiving financial assistance.
 Federal regulations require the University to establish, publish and apply standards to monitor your progress toward completion of your degree program.
 If you fail to meet these standards, you will be placed on financial aid warning or suspension.
 Your academic performance must meet the SAP standards below.

 Represented by your grade point average (GPA).
 You must maintain a minimum cumulative GPA to remain eligible for aid.
 Your GPA will be reviewed at the end of each term.